27 Marketing Portfolio Examples (And Why They Work in 2026)

 We also love how she added a simple but stylish picture to this section to make it less text-heavy and easy on the eyes.

-If these haven’t impressed you yet, Abby goes on with a testimonial underlining her credibility, before diving into her marketing project.
+If these haven’t impressed you yet, Abby goes on with a testimonial, providing social proof and underlining her credibility, before diving into her marketing project.
 To showcase those, she used a mixed approach: wrote two detailed case studies and linked out to two pieces of her published writing.

 The power of Mariah's portfolio lies in being aesthetic yet straightforward.
 By keeping a simple tone of voice, she lets you focus on the facts: